shuozhixu/CMS-MTP_2025/README.md

 According to [this paper](http://dx.doi.org/10.1016/j.intermet.2020.106844), in an alloy, multiple GSFE curves should be calculated.
 Hence, we need to make one more change to `lmp_gsfe.in`:

-- line 68, replace the number `1` by `2`
+- line 68, replace the number `1` with `2`

 Then run the simulation and obtain another USFE value.

-We can then replace that number by `3`, `4`, `5`, ..., `20`, respectively.
+We can then replace that number with `3`, `4`, `5`, ..., `20`, respectively.
 It follows that we run 18 more simulations.
 Eventually, we obtain 20 USFE values in total.
 We then calculate the mean USFE value for MoNbTa.

 ### NbVW

 Follow the same procedures, we can calculate the lattice parameter and mean USFE value in NbVW.
 The following changes should be made:

-- To build the CSRO structure, we use `lmp_NbVW.in`; the simulation will generate a file `data.NbVW`
+- To build the CSRO structure, we use the input file `lmp_NbVW.in`; the simulation will generate a file `data.NbVW_CSRO`
-- In calculating the lattice parameter, we use the file `data.NbVW` and write the correct file name in line 22 of the file `lmp_0K.in`
+- In calculating the lattice parameter, we use the data file `data.NbVW_CSRO`
-- In calculating the GSFEs, we use the file `data.NbVW` and write the correct file name in line 28 of the file `lmp_gsfe.in`
+- In calculating the GSFEs, we use the data file `data.NbVW_CSRO` and write the correct file name in line 28 of the file `lmp_gsfe.in`, whose line 36 should involve the lattice parameter of NbVW

 ### Other two ternaries

 Follow the same procedures, we can calculate the lattice parameters and mean USFE values in the other two ternaries.
-Don't forget to modify the LAMMPS input files accordingly for each alloy.
+Remember to modify files accordingly for each alloy.

 ## Submission

-Once all simulations are finished, for the two MEAs assigned to you, you are required to upload the following to Canvas by mid-night April 25:
+Once all simulations are finished, for the two MEAs assigned to you, please upload the following to Canvas by mid-night April 25:

 - The lattice parameters of the two MEAs
+- Files `data.MoNbTa_CSRO`, `data.MoNbV_CSRO`, `data.NbTaV_CSRO`, and/or `data.NbVW_CSRO`
 - All 20 `gsfe` files for each of the two MEAs
 - The mean USFEs of the two MEAs
-- Files `data.MoNbTa_CSRO`, `data.MoNbV`, `data.NbTaV`, or `data.NbVW`
 - Slides used in your in-class presentation

 ## References